-But, like Ghost’s giddyingly ambivalent villainy, it’s over too soon.
+But, like Ghost’s giddying ambivalent villainy, it’s over too soon.
 This exhilarating creature finds a home as that most American figure of order: she becomes a cop.

-We can expect Ms. Marvel, coming to the small screen soon, to shatter Tigra’s outdated schoolboy jerk-off image of superheroines.
+Ms. Marvel shattered Tigra’s outdated schoolboy jerk-off image of superheroines.
 Kamala Khan, a teenager from a conservative Muslim American family, has been a runaway success in comic form.
 Rebuilding the superwoman, Kamala’s most frequent descriptor by her creators is her “relatability”.
 She is the figure of the liberal American belief in a supportive society, worlds away from Wanda’s magical body (WandaVision), Sylvie’s street-smart, non-sexualized one (Loki), or Jane Foster’s Lady Thor, freed by sheer valor from mortal pain.
-It remains to be seen whether Kamala is more savage than sensational.
-I’m betting on being charmed but not awed.

 Ultimately, those female super bodies exploding the pressures on women to be nice (and hot) might have to be queer, drunk, or sick.
 Tessa Thompson’s Valkyrie made a promising entrance in Thor: Ragnarok (2017) as an opportunistic, burping, beer-chugging, emotionally bruised scavenger.
-Her queerness was left on the cutting room floor but we live in hope of this summer’s Thor: Love and Thunder (2022).
+Her queerness was left on the cutting room floor in her debut and its follow-up.

-On the one hand, it will be fascinating, if it happens, to see the MCU tackling sickness and disability: an opportunity for the ever-optimistic Waititi to excel in tears as well as laughter.
-But it’s revealing of the impossible demands we make on a woman’s body, if she must be cancer-riven before she grasps the birthright of that majestic, inner might of character that pervades all genders.
+On the one hand, it’s fascinating to see the MCU tackling sickness and disability, but it’s revealing of the impossible demands we make on a woman’s body if she must be cancer-riven before she grasps the birthright of that majestic, inner might of character that pervades all genders.